This leaflet has been designed to provide information relating to your child’s plan of care as a patient at this hospital.

 Signs and symptoms

-Your child’s cyst will present as a small pinkish red lump along his/her top or bottom eyelash margin.
+Your child’s cyst will present as a small pinkish red lump along his/her top or bottom eyelash margin which feels like a pea inside the lid.
+The lump can change in size and shape over time.

-A Meibomian cyst is a swelling that occurs in the eyelid.
-Cysts occur when Meibomian oil glands get inflamed as a result of blepharitis, a low grade infection of the eyelid margin caused by skin bacteria.
-Symptoms of blepharitis include (naming a few): itchy, sore red eyelids with crusts and debris on the eyelashes.
+A meibomian cyst is a swelling that occurs in the eyelid.
+Cysts occur when meibomian oil glands get blocked and inflamed as a result of blepharitis, a low grade infection of the eyelid margin caused by skin bacteria.
+Symptoms of blepharitis include : itchy, sore red eyelids with crusts and debris on the eyelashes, styes and cysts.

 They are normally painless, unless they get infected, in which case oral antibiotics may be needed.